 Hybrid Calisthenics' video about the best way to go from not being able to do a pushup to slowly building strength to be able to, is going viral.

 Getting fit is often seen as a daunting task.
 Fitness influencers and trainers are always telling us, "no pain, no gain."
 That we need to do a certain amount of exercise to feel like we deserve to eat the food we love.
 Getting fitness tips from experts who've been through the grueling exercises already, to get to the point where they can do the workouts with ease may feel like we are not good enough.
-And sometimes what we need more than screaming motivational quotes is gentle hand-holding, to be told that everything takes time, including being able to do one full push up.
+And sometimes what we need more than screaming motivational quotes is gentle hand-holding, to be told that everything takes time, including being able to do one full push-up.

-The internet has now found a fitness influencer they can get behind.
+The internet has found a fitness influencer they can get behind.
 Popularly known by the name Hybrid Calisthenics, Hampton Liu is the man behind the brand that is taking TikTok and YouTube by storm.
-A video uploaded by Liu last year, on the progressive improvement of doing push-ups is doing the rounds on Twitter.
+A video uploaded by Liu, on the progressive improvement of doing push-ups is doing the rounds on Twitter.
 Twitter user, who goes by the name of Jeeves Pfizer Gang, shared a Hybrid Calisthenics video from TikTok.
-Appreciating the fitness guru for the way he presenting getting in shape, he wrote, "Now THIS is a fitness influencer."
+Appreciating the fitness guru for the way he presented getting in shape, he wrote, "Now THIS is a fitness influencer."
 And quite a lot of Twitter users seemed to agree since the tweet has more than 297k likes and has been retweeted more than 70k times.

 now THIS is a fitness influencer 👏 pic.twitter.com/SnGDNombw3— Jeeves 🇪🇺🇲🇽🏳️🌈 Pfizer Gang (1/2) (@jeeveswilliams) May 12, 2021

 Push-ups are something people find very intimidating.
 The point of the video was to dispel this misconception and was originally titled, "You CAN do pushups, my friend!"
-In an upbeat manner, Liu says in the viral video, "My friends, if you can't do push-ups, just like everything else in the world, you can build up."
+In an upbeat manner, Liu says in the video, "My friends, if you can't do push-ups, just like everything else in the world, you can build up."
 He adds, "There is no need to be ashamed that you can't do a push-up.
 Fitness is a journey and we all start somewhere."
 His assuring tone and simple instructions seem to have done the trick.
 People on Twitter have fallen in love with Liu.